Skip to contents

 print_plot

-FALSE or TRUE, if TRUE it prints the plot in R but will take time depending on the size of the dataset
+logical, if TRUE it prints the plot as a ggplot object but will take time depending on the size of the dataset

 output